 Stony Hill Farms | 15 North Road, Chester

 Stony Hill Farms has four mazes to stump visitors of all ages.
 First up is the rope maze, for climbers to reach the deck of a pirate ship using a nautical rope.
 Next up is the mini corn maze, a one-acre version for young explorers.
 Next is the tile maze, which is deceptively challenging, as challengers can only make the right turns to solve their way out.

 Finally, the Giant Corn Maze, which can take anywhere from one to three hours to solve.
 This maze is 10 acres in size and is designed in a different theme every year.
 Bring snacks and your patience, this one is a real challenge!
-Tickets are required and are available online.
+Tickets are required and are available online, and it’s open from September 3rd (closed Labor Day) through November 6th.
 The farm hosts special events with the maze, such as flashlight nights, so keep an eye on the website for more information.
 The farm’s Facebook and Instagram pages will have the latest information about weather and schedule changes.

 Wightman Farms | 1111 Mt.
 Kemble Avenue, Morristown

 The five mazes at the Fall Festival at Wightman Farms are ready for you.
 The Fall Festival takes place every Saturday and Sunday at the Farm, and tickets are required.
 The five types of mazes include a giant corn maze, a hay bale maze, a rope maze, a paver maze, and a rock labyrinth.
+It opens up for the 2022 season on September 3rd.
 Check out the latest updates on the farm’s Facebook.